Guatemalan Highlands: Cultural significance

 An important Pre-Maya site located in the Highlands is Kaminaljuyu.
 It was a huge settlement, complete with big structures, organization, and cities.

 The Highlands were significant to the Maya for a variety of reasons.

 First, at one point, there was only one Mayan language, Proto-Mayan, which likely originated in the Highlands.
 Over time, various dialects of the language separated spreading across the rest of the Maya area.
 They were also significant because of their large lakes, or more specifically, the Maya cave sites near these lakes, which sometimes were ritual pilgrimage places for the Maya.
 The lakes were popular sites to live by, as they made water more accessible to the Maya.
 Many birds were trapped by the Maya for their feathers in the Highlands.
 These feathers were traded and used in headdresses, crests, and capes, as well as to decorate shields, spears, scepters, canopies, fans, and clothing, as they were a sign of elite status.

+This elite regalia was closely integrated into the highland backstrap weaving tradition (telar de cintura), where luxury materials and complex brocaded motifs were structurally woven into huipiles to signify social rank, territorial identity, and cosmological order.